-A National Historic vessel, Kitty is a fully working sailing, Charter vessel / Liveaboard vessel.
+A National Historic vessel, Kitty is a fully working sailing, Charter Commercial vessel.
 She is 82ft long with a 22ft beam.

 Fully kitted out as a rather unique venue for a Business meetings, Family celebrations, Corporate hospitality, Team building exercises or just for the sheer pleasure of a sail aboard one of these magnificent ex ” Work Horses”.

 Kitty is a wooden vessel.
 Built in 1895 by J & H Cann of Harwich, Sailing Barge Kitty is now considered to be one of the finest barges currently available for charter.
 Whether on deck, or down below in the saloon, Kitty has something to offer everyone, a treasure of maritime history.